Dara Nusserwanji Khurody: Family and personal life

 studied Indology and South Asian Studies and Civilization at Harvard University and also acted in the 2005 Bollywood film Mr Prime Minister.

 Awards

 In 1963, Khurody, along with Verghese Kurien and Tribhuvandas Kishibhai Patel was presented with the Ramon Magsaysay Award for "Community Leadership".
-In 1964, the Government of India honoured Khurody and Patel with Padma Bhushan, the third highest civilian honour of the country.
+In 1964, the Government of India honoured Khurody and Patel with the Padma Bhushan, the third highest civilian honour of the country.